-The GreenScreen[®] methodology was, as mentioned above, developed in an American (US) context.
-Therefore a critical review and an evaluation the applicability of the methodology for hazard assessment related to consumers and the environment in a European regulatory context has been carried out in this project.
-Based on this, the method was modified as necessary, prior to use for hazard profiling in this report.
-The EU applicability of the methodology have been addressed by critically reviewing the following main elements:
+A critical review of the GreenScreen[®] methodology was performed to evaluate its applicability for hazard assessment related to consumers and the environment in a European regulatory context.
+Based on this, the method was modified prior to use for hazard profiling in this report.

+The EU applicability of the methodology has been addressed by critically reviewing the following main elements: